frc5687/2021-tutorial/README.md

 ### Software to download
 * [Slack](https://slack.com/downloads) - for team communication.
 You might want both a desktop and a mobile version of slack since we use this for team communication.
-* [WPILib](https://github.com/wpilibsuite/allwpilib/releases/tag/v2021.3.1) - for tools and libraries we use in our code.
+* [WPILib](https://github.com/wpilibsuite/allwpilib/releases) - for tools and libraries we use in our code.
 Make sure to get the latest release.
-* [SourceTree](https://www.sourcetreeapp.com/) - for working with GitHub repositories.  (optional)
+* Note: This year we are using the Git Graph extension inside vscode rather than [SourceTree](https://www.sourcetreeapp.com/) to work with branches.

 ### Accounts you will need
 * Slack - If you aren't on slack, please talk with or email a student on the team so they can make sure you get added to the right channels